SpoofMAC

 # Randomize Wi-Fi:sudo spoof randomize wi-fi

-sudo nano info.term7.spoof.mac.plist
+sudo nano /Library/LaunchDaemons/info.term7.spoof.mac.plist

-Copy and paste the following lines:
+Then copy and paste the following lines into the file:

 <?xml version="1.0" encoding="UTF-8"?>